Ossicles

-The ossicles (also called auditory ossicles) are three bones in either middle ear that are among the smallest bones in the human body.
-They serve to transmit sounds from the air to the fluid-filled labyrinth (cochlea).
-The absence of the auditory ossicles would constitute a moderate-to-severe hearing loss.
-The term "ossicle" literally means "tiny bone".
-Though the term may refer to any small bone throughout the body, it typically refers to the malleus, incus, and stapes (hammer, anvil, and stirrup) of the middle ear.
+The ossicles (also called auditory ossicles) are three irregular bones in the middle ear of humans and other mammals, and are among the smallest bones in the human body.
+Although the term "ossicle" literally means "tiny bone" (from Latin ossiculum) and may refer to any small bone throughout the body, it typically refers specifically to the malleus, incus and stapes ("hammer, anvil, and stirrup") of the middle ear.

+The auditory ossicles serve as a kinematic chain to transmit and amplify (intensify) sound vibrations collected from the air by the ear drum to the fluid-filled labyrinth (cochlea).
+The absence or pathology of the auditory ossicles would constitute a moderate-to-severe conductive hearing loss.

 Structure

 The ossicles are, in order from the eardrum to the inner ear (from superficial to deep): the malleus, incus, and stapes, terms that in Latin are translated as "the hammer, anvil, and stirrup".